Our new work "(NO W)AVE" will be presented at R's ART COURT on January 7th, 8th 2024.

 Dominique Roland interview / By Philippe Noisette

-Ishiyama is presenting many performance works integrating sound, installation, visual images and dance.
+Ishiyama is presenting many performance works integrating sound, installation, visual images and body movements.

-He has collaborated with overseas artists as a choreographer/director or a performer.
+He has collaborated with international artists as a choreographer/director and a performer.

 Captivating new-generation audiences with his dynamic works, he has been invited to many performance festivals and arts centers such as festival "dance" (Munich), KIASMA (Helsinki), and "Julidans" (Amsterdam).